 A transactional read is split into two parts.
 Before the read, the thread must ensure that its transaction is on the reader list for the object.
 This is straight-forward to do in a non-blocking manner as long as all inserts are to the head of the list.
 The thread must also walk the versions list and abort any uncommitted transaction other than its own.
-The ensureReader routine in Figure 8 performs these two operations.
-With sufficiently precise pointer analysis these steps can be combined and hoisted so that they are done once before the first read from an object and not repeated at every read.
-Imprecision in the analysis may cause reexamination of the reader list.
+With sufficiently precise pointer analysis these steps can be combined and hoisted so that they are done once before the first read from an object and not repeated.
+Imprecision in the analysis may cause re-examination of the reader list.

-Then, to read a field within a transaction, the thread initially does the read from the original object.
+At read time, the thread initially reads from the original object.
 If the value read is not FLAG, the read value is used.
 Otherwise, the thread uses findVersion to look up the version object ver associated with its transaction (this will typically be at the head of the version list) and then reads the appropriate value from that version.
 Note that the initial read-and-check can be omitted if it knows that it has already written to this field inside this transaction, and that once ver has been looked up, it can be used in subsequent calls to readT (it is both an input and an output argument to the function).
 If there is not an uncommitted version for the object, findVersion returns the committed version in r.

 '''

 inline readT(tid, o, f, ver, result) {

-do

-::

-/ we should always either be on the readerlist or
+we should always either be on the readerlist or

 aborted here /

 result = object[o].field[f];

 if

 (result==FLAG) ->

-::

 if

 (ver!=NIL) ->

-::

 result = version[ver].field[f];

 break / done! /

-::

 else ->

 findVersion(tid, o, ver);

 if

 :: (ver==NIL) ->/use val from committed vers./

-assert (r!=NIL);
+assert (r!=NIL)

 result = version[r].field[f];/false flag?/

 moveVersion(r, NIL);

 break / done /

-:: else / try, try, again /
+else / try, try, again /

 fi

 fi

-:: else -> break / done! /
+else -> break / done! /

-fi

 od

-}

 '''

-5Note that a standard CAS would not suffice, as the Load Linked targets a different location than the Store Conditional.
+5Note that a standard CAS would not suffice, as the Load-Linked targets a different location than the Store-Conditional.